isomerpages/moe-tkps/_tkp-experience/English.md

 #### Department Approach

-At TKP, we aim to equip students with a strong foundation in reading, writing, speaking, listening, viewing & representing skills for effective communication and provide an enjoyable language learning experience through explicit instruction and communicative approach to language development.
-Guided by the English Language Syllabus 2010 & 2020 (MOE, Singapore), we also incorporate experiential and interactive and inquiry-based learning into both STELLAR/STELLAR 2.0, the national English Language (EL) curriculum, and our school-based curriculum (SBC) that incorporate character and citizenship education and 21st century competencies through various visible thinking routines and inquiry-based strategies.
+At TKP, we aim to equip students with a strong foundation in reading, writing, speaking, listening, viewing &amp; representing skills for effective communication and provide an enjoyable language learning experience through explicit instruction and communicative approach to language development.
+Guided by the English Language Syllabus 2010 &amp; 2020 (MOE, Singapore), we also incorporate experiential and interactive and inquiry-based learning into both STELLAR/STELLAR 2.0, the national English Language (EL) curriculum, and our school-based curriculum (SBC) that incorporate character and citizenship education and 21st century competencies through various visible thinking routines and inquiry-based strategies.

 #### Key Programmes / Activities / Events